How CBD Works: CBD and the Endocannabinoid SystemHyla Cass, MD

 CBD seems to have something for everyone.
 It may be hard to believe, but if you have been following my blogs, and certainly the news media, you know that CBD has myriad benefits.
 It may even sound too good to be true!

-Scientific research as well as my own clinical experience shows CBD can:
+Scientific research as well as my own clinical experience shows that the ECS can do the following:

 - Improve exercise performance and recovery